-(Figures 17 and 18).
+(Figures 16 and 17).
 In addition, vegetation and soil data will be collected every five years along transects extending across the wetlands.
 The soils and vegetation data will be used in conjunction with the surficial aquifer water level and rainfall data to determine trends in wetland boundaries and for calibration and verification of regional water models.

 Progress/Results: ONGOING.
 SWFWMD completed installation of the wells in 2021.
-The vegetation monitoring transects will be established in 2022.
+The vegetation monitoring transects were established in 2022.
+Data available by request from the Southwest Florida Water Management District.

-Area of Detail preserve boundary proposed well location Miles
+Area of Detail preserve boundary proposed well location

-Figure 17.
+Figure 16.
 Location of CWFI monitoring wells at Saddle Blanket Scrub Preserve.

-Figure 18.
+Figure 17.
 Location of CFWI monitoring wells and vegetation transects at Tiger Creek Preserve.